 Buying and selling cryptocurrency with the use of M-Pesa on P2P platforms as well as with gift cards and other alternative payment methods will certainly boost the rate of everyday integration with the mobile payment savvy Kenyan population.

-If you wish to learn more about LocalCoinSwap and how to buy and sell cryptocurrency peer-to-peer with over 250 payment methods including cash in person, local bank transfer, M-Pesa or gift cards, take a moment to read our recent post on how to make money with P2P trading.
+If you wish to learn more about LocalCoinSwap and how to buy and sell cryptocurrency peer-to-peer (P2P) with over 250 payment methods including cash in person, local bank transfer, M-Pesa or gift cards such as Amazon and iTunes, take a moment to read our recent post on how to make money with P2P trading.

 This article is an editorial opinion piece contributed by an LCS community member.